checkpoint-labs/checkpoint-template/README.md

 yarn # or 'npm install'
 ```

-Next, you'll need a MySQL server running and a connection string available as environment variable `DATABASE_URL`.
+Next, you'll need a Postgres server running and a connection string available as environment variable `DATABASE_URL`.
-You can use `docker-compose` to set up default MySQL server in container:
+You can use `docker-compose` to set up default Postgres server in container:

 ```bash
 docker-compose up -d